This post was updated on February 17th, 2023

 4. Exercise Regularly

-You might know it already, but there’s strong scientific evidence showing that exercise is good for fertility.
+Exercise is a core component of any healthy lifestyle.
+It’s long been used to help people lose weight.
+But there’s also strong scientific evidence showing that it’s good for fertility.
 In overweight women with PCOS, exercise can lead to the resumption of ovulation [29].
 This effect is independent of changes to your diet.
-Improvements in insulin sensitivity are the pivotal factor.
-The mechanism is different though from that which comes about through diet [30].
+Losing weight from exercise helps.
+But improvements in insulin sensitivity are the pivotal factor [30].

 Both resistance (strength) training and aerobic activity are effective PCOS treatments [31-33].
 This suggests that almost any kind of exercise is likely to be good for improving fertility.